-You know you need to be as private as possible online, but you don't want to pay for a premium virtual private network service to encrypt the data traffic to and from your computer.
-Perhaps you want to watch a little overseas television, or torrent a few files anonymously.
+You know you should keep your online communications as private as possible, but you don't want to pay for a premium virtual private network service to encrypt all internet traffic to and from your computer.
+Perhaps you want to watch a little overseas streaming television, or torrent a few files anonymously.
 What's a frugal web surfer to do?

-Based on our in-depth testing, our top pick is Windscribe, which gives you 10GB of free monthly data and whose connections were not noticeably slower than those made without a VPN.
+Based on our in-depth testing, our top pick for free VPN servces is Windscribe, which gives you 10GB of free monthly data and whose connections were not noticeably slower than those made without a VPN.

 Our runner-up is Hotspot Shield, which offers 500MB free per day, amounting to roughly 15GB per month.
 Like Windscribe, it didn't slow down our connections much.
 But Hotspot Shield admits that it partners with advertising networks and collects some user data.
 It also shows ads in the Android app, although the company says it no longer injects ads into websites displayed in a desktop web browser.